crossbario/crossbar/docs/pages/programming-guide/rpc/How-Registrations-Work.md

 title: How Registrations Work
-toc: [Documentation, Programming Guide, WAMP Features, RPC, How Registrations Work]
+toc: [Documentation, Programming Guide, How Registrations Work]

 # How Registrations Work